 I believe this is the Sampson Power who is shown in the Princess Anne County Minutes Book as a "master tailor" who takes an apprentice on 15 February 1750 and again 19 February 1751.
 Those same records show a Samuel Power also a "master tailor" with apprentices in 1751 and 1752.
 I believe the dates suggest Samuel Powers, is Sampson's brother.

 In the first Census (The census of 1790), Sampson Power is living in Mecklenburg County, Virginia.
 By the standards of the day, he is prosperous, with three slaves and substantial property.
 On adjacent farms, there are two other Powers families.
 There is William Powers with a family of seven persons and Joseph Powers.

 Sampson and his wife Sarah (we do not have her last name) have four children: William, Samuel H., Patsy and Sally Ann.
 They are all named in his will.

 - Sampson Power (bef 1729 - 1813)

-There are several variations of the family crest or coat of arms for this family name.
-We've chosen one to show here but realize it is probably not appropriate to associate it with later generations of the family.
+There are several variations of the family crest or coat of arms for the Power/Powers family.
+This is the crest used for the annual “Power clan gathering” in Waterford every year.
+We've chosen one to show it here but realize it is probably not appropriate to associate it with our generations of the family.